reviewdog/reviewdog/proto/rdf/README.md

 formats for each tool and it's actually not worth doing it for most of the cases, IMO.

-RDP Report Formatter should support formating of diagnostic results based on RDP.
-Then, diagnostic tools can focus on improving diagnostic feature and let RDP Report Formatter to format the results.
+Reviewdog Diagnostic Formatter should support formating of diagnostic results based on RDfFormat.
+Then, diagnostic tools can focus on improving diagnostic feature and let the formatter to format the results.

-RDP Report Formatter should be provided both as CLI and as libraries.
+RDFormatter should be provided both as CLI and as libraries.
-The CLI can take RDP messages as input and output formatted results.
+The CLI can take RDFormat messages as input and output formatted results.
 The CLI should be especially useful to build special format like custom html to generate report pages independing on diagnostic tools nor their implementation languages.
 However, many diagnostic tools and users should not always want to